Differential evolution outside the box: Discussion of results

-An interesting phenomenon is observed for a number of configurations (e.g., Fig.~\ref{fig:collapse_example}) where POIS slowly increases with the increase of $C_r$ value, for constant value of $F$, at times even `saturating' in 100\%, only to significantly drop down unexpectedly.
-Such `collapse' happens only for the maximum $C_r$ but for different population sizes, mutation variants and strategies.
+An interesting phenomenon is observed for a number of configurations (e.g., Fig.~\ref{fig:collapse_example}) where POIS slowly increases with the increase of $C_r$ value, for constant value of $F$, at times even `saturating' in 100\%, only to significantly drop down unexpectedly later.
+Such `collapse' happens only for the maximum $C_r$ but consistently for different population sizes, mutation variants and strategies.
 As explained in Section~\ref{sect:exp_bin}, $C_r$ controls the proportion of values inherited from the mutant vector.
-Thus, a naive explanation of the `collapse' phenomena can be that mutant vectors are less prone to be infeasible than vectors after the crossover. \textit{This, clearly requires further investigation.}
+Thus, a naive explanation of the `collapse' phenomena can be that mutant vectors are less prone to be infeasible than vectors after the crossover.